vpn1997/2048-Ai/README.md

 Project is still in progress.It can play upto 1024(90%) and only once i got 2048 tile , so its still not good enough.
 ## Heuristics
-I hace used score and penalty function.
+I have used score and penalty function.
 A configuration Gets a high score if it follows snake line pattern.
 Weights are assigned to individual tiles.U can tweek them to get better results.
 Penalty is given if u have too many empty tiles.